microsoft/code-with-engineering-playbook/source-control/git.md

 Further paragraphs come after blank lines.

 * Bullet points are okay, too
-* Typically a hyphen or asterisk is used for the bullet, preceded by a single space (no blank lines between them on Azure DevOps)
+* Use a hyphen or asterisk for the bullet, preceded by a single space
+* Don't add any blank lines between bullet

 Put issue references to them at the bottom, like this: